Dementia Nurse Consultancy

 Supporting the person with dementia and their families by providing an independent assessment, psychological support with the aim of maintaining independence and quality of life for all.

-What is the Dementia Nurse Specialist Service?
+What is the Dementia Nurse Consultancy?

 Our service helps the community circle supporting the person with dementia to manage the challenges that arise along the dementia journey, including diagnosis, decisions, what support provision would best suit their needs and feelings of loss and bereavement as the condition progresses.